52North/sos4py/README.md

     end : str, optional if begin is not provided end of time period in the form 'YYYY-MM-DDThh:mm:ssZ', e.g. '2020-01-02T10:00:00Z'

   It is recommended to provide at least one of sites, phenomena or procedures.
-Otherwise the request may take very long.
+Otherwise, the request may take very long.

  *Examples*